 Where do I park my car?

 Option 1: Don’t park your car.
-Drop your kayak/board off at Cove Island on Friday between 4:00 – 8:00pm and then get dropped off at Cove Island on Saturday morning.
+Drop your kayak/board off at Cove Island on Friday between 4:00 – 7:00pm and then get dropped off at Cove Island on Saturday morning.
 Or get dropped off with your kayak/board on Saturday morning.
 Either way, we’ll be there to help you move your equipment to the beach.
-You can then be picked up later that day at Boccuzzi.
+You can then be picked up later that day at the finish at Boccuzzi Park.
 Be sure the vehicle that picks you up can also pick up your kayak or board.
 Note: parking at Boccuzzi is extremely limited and open only to vehicles with Stamford beach parking permits.
-Flotilla parking will be in the Gartner parking lot at 56 Top Gallant Road, a 5-minute walk from Boccuzzi Park.
+Flotilla parking will be in the Gartner parking lot at 56 Top Gallant Road, just .2 of a mile past Boccuzzi Park.

 Option 2: Drop off you kayak/board at Cove Island on Friday and return Saturday morning and park your car.
 If you don’t have a Stamford beach parking permit, you will need to pay $25 cash to the parking attendant to park your car for the day.
 Throughout the beach party at Boccuzzi Park, we will be transporting paddlers and kayaks/boards back to Cove Island.

 More Questions?
 Email us at email@example.com or call at 203-406-3303.